syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Unbound-Column.md

 ![](SfDataGrid_images/UnboundColumn.png)

-N> It is mandatory to specify the `GridColumn.MappingName` for `SfDataGrid.GridUnBoundColumn` with some name to identify the column.
+N> It is mandatory to specify the `GridColumn.MappingName` for `SfDataGrid.GridUnboundColumn` with some name to identify the column.
 It is not necessary to define name of field in the data object.

 ## Populating data for unbound column